 Your house is on the line

-If you bought your house or refinanced when rates were super-low, you have to ask yourself how wise it is to borrow against your home at a rate that’s considerably higher than your first mortgage.
+If you bought your house or refinanced when rates were low, you have to ask yourself how wise it is to borrow against your home at a rate that’s considerably higher than that of your first mortgage.
 A cash-out refi might be a better option if you can get a good rate, but you’d be starting all over again with interest payments.

 “The risks of getting home equity loans are big because your house is the collateral,” Dunbar says.
 He recommends that you know exactly how much you need and try to repay it as soon as possible.

 If you are considering borrowing equity from your home, your first step is to approximate how much your home is worth.
 Then take your existing mortgage balance and divide by your home’s value to figure out whether you are eligible.

 Make a plan for why you want to take equity out of your house and how and when you’ll pay it back.
 It’s best if you only take equity out of your home for a specific purpose that has a positive financial payback.
 This could be anything from consolidating other debts with a lower interest rate to improving your home’s value through a major home improvement project.